Published On: Mar 21 2013 06:07:03 PM EDTUpdated On: Mar 27 2015 02:00:00 AM EDT

 1964: The Good Friday Earthquake, the most powerful earthquake in U.S. history at a magnitude of 9.2, strikes south-central Alaska, killing at least 143 people and inflicting massive damage to the city of Anchorage.

-1963: Filmmaker Quentin Tarantino, best known for writing and directing movies like "Pulp Fiction," "Kill Bill," "Inglorious Basterds" and "Django Unchained," is born in Knoxville, Tenn.
+1963: Filmmaker Quentin Tarantino, best known for writing and directing movies like "Pulp Fiction," "Kill Bill," "Inglorious Basterds" and "Django Unchained," is born in Knoxville, Tennessee.
 He's won Academy Awards for the scripts to "Pulp Fiction" and "Django Unchained" and has been nominated for Best Director twice.

 1958: Nikita Khrushchev becomes the Soviet premier in addition to First Secretary of the Communist Party.